-If you are reporting California emissions, and you own generation outside of California and deliver a portion of that generation to California customers, you must include the CO2 emissions from stationary fossil fuel combustion associated with all of the electricity that you generate and deliver to California customers.
+• If you are reporting California emissions, and you own generation outside of California and deliver a portion of that generation to California customers, you must include the CO2 emissions from stationary fossil fuel combustion associated with all of the electricity that you generate and deliver to California customers.

-Step 2: Sum all of your indirect CO_2 emissions associated with your power purchases, which are resold to end-users.
+Step 2: Sum all of your indirect CO2 emissions associated with your power purchases.

-Step 3: Sum your entity-wide net electricity generation and net purchased power for delivery to end-users in MWh.
+Step 3: Sum your entity-wide net electricity generation and net purchased power for delivery to end-users in MWhs.

-Step 4: Divide the CO_2 emissions from the sum of Step 1 and Step 2 by the net electricity generation from Step 3.
+Step 4: Divide the CO2 emissions from the sum of Step 1 and Step 2 by the net electricity generation from Step 3.